aribennett1/Baltimore-Minyanim-Emailer/README.md

 # Baltimore-Minyanim-Emailer
-This code works with Google Apps Scripts to send four daily emails with the times for minyanim in Baltimore (as posted on Baltimore Jewish Life).
+This code works with Google Apps Scripts to send four daily emails (Shachris, Mincha, Mincha-Maariv, and Maariv) with the times for minyanim in Baltimore (as posted on Baltimore Jewish Life).

 You will need to create your own Scraping Ant account to get an API Token.
 You can sign up here: https://app.scrapingant.com/login